priorprotocol/prior-protocol-testnet/README.md

 ## Points System

 - 20 points for first swap, 2 points for subsequent swaps
-- 7 points per faucet claim
+- No points for faucet claims
-- 300 points for governance participation (requires NFT)
+- 10 points per governance vote (300 additional points if you have Prior Pioneer NFT)
-- 5 points for liquidity staking
+- 5 points for liquidity staking (coming soon)

 All points will be converted to PRIOR tokens at TGE (Token Generation Event).